-When you sit down to plan, start by completing the tasks that students will have to solve so you can internalize what they need to know and be able to do by the end of the lesson or unit.
+When you sit down to plan, you may find it helpful to use this internalization protocol.
+Start by completing the tasks that students will have to solve so you can internalize what they need to know and be able to do by the end of the lesson or unit.
 Read the central text(s) and write a response to the culminating writing prompt.
 Answer the text-dependent questions yourself to understand how they connect to one another and build toward the big ideas in the text.
 Nothing helps you support students to meet learning goals better than pushing yourself to experience the exact same thinking and doing that students are being asked to do.

 3. Adjust, teach, and reflect

 When you’re using a resource that you know is high quality, try it out before making significant changes.
 We’ve learned from our schools that taking the time to read through a lesson or unit closely helps deepen your understanding of the purpose behind the design and content, and how it all fits together.
 As you review, think about what you’ve taught and what you’re planning to teach, and look for opportunities to help students make connections between past and future learning.
 Teachers know their students unique strengths and areas of development, and constantly gather this information through qualitative and quantitative data.
 Leverage that knowledge to guide your approach and as you’re teaching, gather data that will help you think about ways to increase the effectiveness of those materials when you use them in the future.
 Ongoing post-observation conversations between teachers and leaders help us think about where we’ve found traction and where we might have missed the mark.

 After identifying, analyzing, and adapting high-quality materials, you’re prepared to support your students in meeting their learning goals.